GitLab integration overview

 - Advanced

-- Project SSH keys
+- GitLab project SSH keys

 - Create GitLab SSH key

-- Organization settings
+- Organization settings - GitLab

 - People

-- Integrations (GitLab Self-managed only)
+- Integrations (GitLab self-managed only)

 - Establish the authenticity of an SSH host